Machine Strategy Guide

 Get the Full Stack Up Pays Strategy Guide

-Exact must-hit-by ceilings, denomination-specific meter rates, per-tier EV tables, and detailed strategy notes for Stack Up Pays by Incredible Technologies.
+Exact must-hit-by ceilings, denomination-specific counter rates, per-tier EV tables, and detailed strategy notes for Stack Up Pays by Incredible Technologies.

 View Full Stack Up Pays GuideIncludes exact ceilings, calculator integration, and strategy notes.